 The bottom line concerning a prenuptial agreement in Illinois is direct and simply stated.
-We stress on our website at the established The Law Office of Jamie Mitchell, LLC (with locations in Maryville, , and O’Fallon) that a prenup “will greatly affect how your marital property is divided.”
+We stress on our website at the established Mitchell Highlander, LLC (with locations in Maryville, , and O’Fallon) that a prenup “will greatly affect how your marital property is divided.”

 That is the very point of such a marital contract, of course.
 Its utility has become increasingly clear for legions of marrying couples across the country in recent years.